 So instead what if you were to pause for a moment and do these two things…

 1. Ask yourself what is the minimum I need to do to feel that I am doing a good job as a partner/friend/parent/colleague.

 2. Have a conversation with your partner/friend/child/colleague about what good looks like to them.
 It’s highly likely they have a completely different (and much kinder) expectation of you.

 Sometimes we might feel like our relationships aren’t growing or even worse, going backwards.
 If you feel this way here’s some ideas for getting unstuck.

-Get to know each other strengths and then have a conversation of how you've seen those strengths come to life, what they mean to you and how your different strengths might complement each each.
+Get to know each other’s strengths and then have a conversation of how you’ve seen those strengths come to life, what they mean to you and how your different strengths might complement each other.
 Read more on strengths here.